ciams/nosocial/index.md

 </pre>
 I don’t dislike social touchpoints—I'm a chatty man.
 I think they’re great when paired with real content.
 What I’m trying to avoid are messages that are *only* social with nothing else.
 If you’ve got an update, action, or insight, include that so the thread stays useful.
 Chat isn’t the same as in-person or phone.
 For work-related questions, getting straight to the point is okay — no offense taken if you skip the greeting. 👍

-Acknowledgements: This is a fork on [leadfollowmove/nosocial](https://github.com/leadfollowmove/nosocial) which is in turn adapted from Sebastien’s copy of the original nohello.com site.
+Acknowledgements: This is a fork of [leadfollowmove/nosocial](https://github.com/leadfollowmove/nosocial) which is in turn adapted from Sebastien’s copy of the original nohello.com site.
 Opinions here are mine, not my employer’s.
 Source is public on GitHub.